 How many times have we heard those words?
 If you are a parent, that will be hard to do in an airplane emergency.
-Our inclination is to rescue our children, take care of others first and attend to ourselves after.
-When you spend your life as the “caretaker” there comes a time when you get weary.
-Where’s the nurse when the nurse needs to be cared for?
+We incline to rescue our children, take care of others first, and attend to ourselves after.
+When you spend your life as the caretaker, there comes a time when you get weary.
+Where’s the nurse when the nurse needs care?
 If you grew up taking care of people, how you feel love is tightly twisted up in caring for others.
 We heard what a good girl or boy we were when we did the right thing and rescued or nurtured someone in need.
 Of course, it feels good to get outside ourselves and love others unconditionally.
-On the other hand, when it’s our only mode of operation it is a double edge sword.
+On the other hand, when it’s our only mode of operation, it is a double-edged sword.
 The “don’t rock the boat” kind of people and the “avoid confrontation, make sure everyone is happy” person has an impossible job.
 We can’t make people happy.
 We can’t save others from themselves.
 We can’t do someone’s journey for them in hopes of saving them from discomfort or failure.
 The more we enable, the more we suffocate the person we are trying to protect.

 Answer these questions: